Ambulance strike: Workers feel betrayed by government, union writes

 He wrote: "We feel utterly betrayed by the way your government has singled out ambulance workers as part of a crude attempt to remove our right to strike.

-"You and your ministers should be ashamed of the way you have tried to paint us as uncaring about safety standards -nothing could be further from the truth.
+"You and your ministers should be ashamed of the way you have tried to paint us as uncaring about safety standards - nothing could be further from the truth.

 "We want a constructive relationship with government - to talk about pay and seriously improve conditions throughout the ambulance service.
 But you are making us and our ambulance colleagues feel demonised."

-Mr Rice concludes: "please talk to us and stop attacking us."
+Mr Rice concludes: "Please talk to us and stop attacking us."

 The letter comes after the prime minister described the industrial action as "terrifying".